adefossez/julius/README.md

 will be extremely fast, while going from 20001 to 30001 will not.

 Julius is faster than resampy even on CPU, and when running on GPU it makes resampling a completely negligible part of your pipeline.
-Finally, Julius is differentiable and can thus be integrated in an end-to-end pipeline.
+Finally, Julius is differentiable and can thus be integrated in an end-to-end training pipeline.

 ## Installation